acro5piano/selenium_standalone_dsl/README.md

 Model is for extracting information from detail page and store data to database.

-Controller is for handle the above two.
+Controller is for handling the above two.

 ### Web-based task execution

 Scraping tasks are often multiply and difficult to arrange.

-Imagine Web-based task execution, definition, and scheduling like Jenkins.
+Imagine Web-based task execution, definition, csv-export and scheduling like Jenkins.

 ## TODO

 - [ ] Fix class name.
 Dsl => DSL
 - [ ] Log and config
 - [ ] TravisCI
+- [ ] Add API document

 ## Contributing